Pro/exchange-catchall/README.md

 ### Configuring the agent
 Edit the .config file to fit your needs.

 The `domainSection` defines the CatchAll domains.
-The configuration below forwards all E-Mails to `*@example.com` to the address `you@example.com` and `*@foo.com` to `you@foo.org`.
 The destination address must be handled by the local exchange server and cannot be an external E-Mail address.
-Also make sure that you don't create a circular redirection (using the same domain for `name` and `address`).
+Don't forget to add the cathch all domain to Exchange.
+The Agent first checks if the recipient address is assigned to an existing user.
+If not, it checks if the address should be rewritten by the agent to a catchall address.

 The `customSection` defines different application settings: